VictorTaelin/Caramel/README.markdown

 qsort_example = (qsort [5,6,1,4,3,7,2])
 ```

-You can run this by typing `mel qsort_example` on the Prelude directory.
-It looks for the `qsort_example` definition through all `.mel` files on the current directory, expands it to a pure Lambda Calculus term, evaluates, and then prints the result on the Caramel syntax:
+You can run it by typing `mel qsort_example` on the Prelude directory.
+It looks for the `qsort_example` definition through all `.mel` files on the dir, expands it to a pure Lambda Calculus term, evaluates, and then prints the result on the Caramel syntax:

 ```haskell
 $ cd Prelude